paulkluka/viteProcedural/README.md

         * save the file
         * see the update in the browser
         * rinse and repeat
-    * team collaboration: this works with the git workflow mentality
+    * team collaboration using git
-        * use git to push and share your code on a github repo with the rest of the team
+        * use git to push and share your code on the github repo with the rest of the team
         * similar to working with the frame code
-        * can modularize useful code snippets into classes and extend them into other files
+        * can modularize useful code snippets into classes and reference them in other files
             * bjs playground is more of a single self-contained file - not very good for write once and reuse the code somewhere else
         * use git branch early in the process to work independently and avoid conflicts
             * git clone the project to your local computer